MikeDanSan/c-programming/README.md

 ## C Programming: Language Foundations - 2

 - use logical conditions to control the flow of a program via branch statements (if-else), repetition (for/while loop) and nesting of these structures
+- create and utilize arrays of integers and floating point numbers.